Homosexual behavior in animals: Black swans

 An estimated one-quarter of all black swan pairings are of males.
 They steal nests, or form temporary threesomes with females to obtain eggs, driving away the female after she lays the eggs.
 The males spent time in each other's society, guarded the common territory, performed greeting ceremonies before each other, and (in the reproductive period) pre-marital rituals, and if one of the birds tried to sit on the other, an intense fight began.
 More of their cygnets survive to adulthood than those of different-sex pairs, possibly due to their superior ability to defend large portions of land.
 The same reasoning has been applied to male flamingo pairs raising chicks.

 Albatrosses

 Female Laysan albatrosses, on the north-western tip of the island of Oahu, Hawaii, form pairs for co-growing offspring.
 On the observed island, the number of females considerably exceeds the number of males (59% N=102/172), so 31% of females, after mating with males, create partnerships for hatching and feeding chicks.
-Compared to male-female couples, female partnerships have a lower hatching rate (41% vs 87%) and lower overall reproductive success (31% vs. 67%).
+Compared to male-female couples, female-female partnerships have a lower hatching rate (87% vs 41%) and lower overall reproductive success (67% vs 31%).

 Warming waters from climate change have led to increased foraging times and thus increased mortality among female black-browed albatrosses on the Antipodes Islands in New Zealand.
 The skewed gender imbalance has led to many male albatrosses forming homosexual relationships.
-Male-male pairs now comprise between 2 - 5% of the albatross population on the islands.
+Male-male pairs now comprise between 2–5% of the albatross population on the islands.